gluethegiant/gtg-rack/README.md

 The Bus Depot module can create mix groups and provide a final stereo mix out.

 The bus design makes it easy to patch together modules while creating simple or complex routing.
-With features like polyphonic stereo spread, fade automation, mix groups, and integrated latency compensation, they're also fun to use.
+With features like pop filters, polyphonic stereo spread, fade automation, mix groups, and integrated latency compensation, they're also fun to use.

 ![Modular bus mixers from Glue the Giant](https://github.com/gluethegiant/gtg-rack/blob/master/design/screenshot.png)